-Silent films don’t get very many home video releases compared to movies of other eras.
-Generally speaking, only the finest or most popular films with the biggest stars are made available.
+Silent films don’t get very many major home video releases compared to movies of other eras.
+Generally speaking, only the finest or most popular films with the biggest stars are made available on non-boutique labels.
 That’s why The Wizard of Oz is something of an outlier.
 You see, it is widely considered to be one of the worst silent films ever made.

 Why would this film receive release when other, better films are still waiting their turn?
 Well, sharing source material with one of the most beloved family films ever made certainly helped.